 Systems are designed to support current organizations that produce current results.
 Innovations and the use of Active Implementation supports are disruptive to the status quo and systems interventions continue long after Full Implementation is reached for any organization.
 The methods to convene and intervene in system issues outside an organization are discussed more fully in the section on the leadership driver.

-Systems intervention requires attending to multi-level alignment, maintaining leadership and focus, creating and staying connected to champions, intervening to change policies and funding contingencies, and remaining vigilant at local, state and federal levels for both windows of opportunity and threats to fidelity and sustainability are all fertile arenas for systems intervention.
+Systems intervention requires attending to multi-level alignment, maintaining leadership and focus, creating and staying connected to champions, intervening to change policies and funding contingencies, and remaining vigilant at local, state and federal levels for both windows of opportunity and threats to fidelity and sustainability.
 Leadership and responsibility for this systems alignment function must be clearly articulated at each level and with an overall structure to support the communication within and among these levels.